-This report includes individual market qualified health plans (QHPs) for states using the HealthCare.gov eligibility and enrollment platform.
+This report includes data on individual market qualified health plans (QHPs) for HealthCare.gov Marketplaces.
 It excludes Small Business Health Options Program (SHOP) plans and stand-alone dental plans (SADPs).
 Except where otherwise noted, this report excludes catastrophic and child-only plans because they aren't available to all consumers.
-It also excludes PY14 Virginia plans covering morbid obesity treatment because these plans mirror others that don't cover morbid obesity and enrollment in these plans would only have included consumers seeking morbid obesity treatment.
+It also excludes plan year 2014 (PY14) Virginia QHPs covering morbid obesity treatment because these plans mirror others that don't cover morbid obesity and enrollment in these plans would only have included consumers seeking morbid obesity treatment.

-Plan year 2023 (PY23) QHPs are those plans that are certified as of the beginning of October 2022.
-PY14- PY22 QHPs are those plans that were certified and available during some part of Open Enrollment for the applicable plan years.
-This includes plans that were decertified or suppressed from display on HealthCare.gov later in the year, or temporarily suppressed at the beginning of Open Enrollment due to significant data errors.
+Plan year 2025 (PY25) QHPs are those plans that are certified as of the beginning of October 2024.
+PY14- PY24 QHPs are those plans that were certified and available during some part of Open Enrollment for the applicable plan years.
+This includes plans that were decertified or suppressed from display on HealthCare.gov later in the PY or suppressed at the beginning of Open Enrollment due to significant data errors.
 The prior reports that the Assistant Secretary of Planning and Evaluation (ASPE) published generally used the data publicly available at the time of report generation and excluded plans decertified or suppressed after Open Enrollment.

 The American Rescue Plan Act of 2021 (ARP) was signed into law on March 11, 2021.
-The ARP increased eligibility for financial assistance to help pay for Marketplace coverage, which was implemented through HealthCare.gov on April 1, 2021.
-The new law increased subsidies to lower consumer share of net premiums for most consumers who currently have a Marketplace health plan and expanded access to financial assistance for more consumers.
+The ARP expanded eligibility for financial assistance to help pay for QHP coverage, beginning on April 1, 2021.
+The new law increased subsidies to lower consumer share of premiums for most consumers who currently have a Marketplace health plan and expanded access to financial assistance for more consumers.
 In August 2022, the Inflation Reduction Act extended the increased subsidies established in the ARP.

-This report assumes plans cover all zip codes in a county.
-For the two HealthCare.gov states that define rating areas using zip codes rather than counties (Alaska and Nebraska), this report uses the rating area that covers the most population based on Census data.
+This report assumes QHPs cover all zip codes in a county.
+For Alaska and Nebraska, which define rating areas using zip codes rather than counties, this report uses the rating area that covers the most population based on Census Bureau data.